Pufferfish Privacy: An Information-Theoretic Study: Introduction

 \subsection{Contributions}

-We consider a structured PP framework, where private~and public information is modeled as pairs of functions of the database that are coupled via a bipartite graph.
-This setup captures various privacy notions, from DP \cite{DMNS06} to attribute~privacy (AP) \cite{ZOC20}, as special cases.
-We provide an information-theoretic formulation of this PP framework in terms of the conditional mutual information between the mechanism and the secret function given the public one.
-Generally, the $\epsilon$-mutual information PP ($\epsilon$-MI PP) criteria is implied by $\epsilon$-PP, but we further show that it is sandwiched between $\epsilon$-PP and $(\epsilon,\delta)$-PP in terms of strength under appropriate distributional assumptions.
+We first propose a novel structured PP framework, where the private~and public information is modeled as pairs of functions of the database that are coupled via a bipartite graph.
+This framework captures various privacy notions, from DP \cite{DMNS06} to attribute~privacy (AP) \cite{ZOC20},\footnote{{AP guarantees privacy of functions associated with possibly sensitive attributes in a database, e.g., race or gender.
+For instance, referring back to the example in \cref{fig:structured PP example}, if the secret function was the maximum salary of the year 2023 and no public information of the average 2022 salary was available, then that setting would fall under the AP framework.
+We note that the current example, however, is not captured under AP since the private function is related to two attributes of the database rather than a single attribute as in AP.}}as special cases, while lending well for analysis via tools from information theory.
+We provide an information-theoretic formulation of the structured PP framework in terms of the conditional mutual information between the mechanism and the secret function given the public one.
+Generally, the $\epsilon$-mutual information PP ($\epsilon$-MI PP) criteria is implied by $\epsilon$-PP, but we further show that it is sandwiched between $\epsilon$-PP and $(\epsilon,\delta)$-PP in terms of strength under appropriate distributional assumptions and parameter values.
 The proof relies~on representing PP constraints as bounds on certain divergences,\footnote{$\infty$-R\'enyi divergence for $\epsilon$-PP and total variation distance for $(0,\delta)$-PP.} and comparing those to the Kullback-Leibler (KL)~divergence (and thus mutual information) via tools like Pinsker's inequality and the minimax redundancy capacity~theorem.

+{The information-theoretic formulation of the structured PP framework enables a comprehensive analysis of properties, mechanisms, and applications.
+We begin by establishing properties of $\epsilon$-MI PP mechanisms, encompassing convexity, post-processing, and composability.
+This shows that our MI PP definition satisfies all the axioms required from a privacy framework \cite{KL12,SoK_DP22}.
+In particular, while standard PP mechanisms are generally not composable \cite{KM14,SoK_DP22}, our composability results for $\epsilon$-MI PP offer greater flexibility especially in the non-adaptive query setting.}